-On Page 4 of the scoping document, the Council stated the following reason for why it intended to develop Amendment 5:
+On Page 4 of the scoping document, the Council gave this reason for developing Amendment 5:

 "The Northeast Skate Complex fishery remains an open access fishery - any vessel can join or leave the fishery at any time.
 In contrast, the majority of fisheries in the New England region have adopted limited access.
 Limited access in the skate fisheries would prevent unrestrained increases in fishing effort by new entrants to the fishery."